-We'll cover up to a 30-day supply of a drug covered by Medicare Part D (or less, if your prescription is for a shorter period).
-While you have your temporary supply, talk to your doctor about what to do after you use the temporary supply.
+We'll cover up to a 30-day supply of a drug covered by Medicare Part D. While you have your temporary supply, talk to your doctor about what to do after you use the temporary supply.
 You may be able to switch to a covered drug that would work just as well for you.
 You and your doctor can request an exception if you believe it's medically necessary to continue the same drug.